JohnCoene/packer/docs/examples/golem-react.md

 # Golem with React

-In this example we setup a golem application that uses react for some of the front-end.
-This starts by creating a new golem application then scaffolding for golem using packer, setting `react` to `TRUE`.
+In this example we setup a golem application that uses React for some of the front-end.
+This starts by creating a new golem application then scaffolding for golem using packer, setting `react` to `TRUE` in the latter.
 This will set up the necessary babel configuration file, babel loader, create a template file and more to ensure react can be transpiled.

 ```r
 golem::create_golem("reaction")